-This week's featured WordPress publisher is a new site: The 19th launched in August.
+Welcome to another post in our series that features innovative WordPress publishers.
+This publisher is a new project: The 19th launched in August.

 The name of the site comes from the 19th Amendment to the U.S. Constitution.
 This amendment was passed in 1920 and gave women the right to vote.